 How to manage credit risk

 Once you have a list of your riskier accounts, you can start proactively managing your exposure.
-For sellers or service providers who seem more likely to pose risk to your business, you can change your payout schedule and encourage them to change the way refunds and chargebacks are handled.
-You can also get ahead of any new sellers or service providers with high-risk profiles who join your platform by reevaluating your onboarding flow.
+For sellers or service providers who seem more likely to pose risk to your business, you can change your payout schedule and encourage them to change the way they handle refunds and chargebacks.
+You can also re-evaluate your onboarding flow to get ahead of any new sellers or service providers with high-risk profiles who join your platform.

 Here are five ways to manage the credit risk of your sellers or service providers:

-- For example, some sellers or service providers may want to process refunds faster or automatically (for example, for charges that are likely to be disputed) while others may want to process refunds slower to avoid negative balances.
+- Review the way refunds are handled, and make appropriate adjustments: Some sellers or service providers may want to process refunds faster or automatically (for example, for charges that are more likely to be disputed) while others may want to process refunds more slowly to avoid negative balances.
 You can typically enable slower refunds by updating the interface or dashboard that buyers and sellers use to request refunds.
 Make sure your sellers or service providers communicate any changes to refund timelines to their customers.

 - Don’t sell inventory you don’t already have.